liesnikov/extensible-elaborator/paper/main.md

 Staticly-typed languages allow us to specify the behaviour of our programs more precisely.
 This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information.
-Since the type of our program is part of the specification but we can make use of the information in the type we can make use of the type to infer parts of our program.
+Since the type of our program is part of the specification we can make use of this information to infer parts of our program.
 This follows the idea of Connor McBride to "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005 chap.
 2.1]

 Examples of these include overloaded functions in Java, implicits in Scala, and type classes in Haskell.